 "The University of Aberdeen is committed to achieving distinctive excellence across all aspects of its activities including the vital objective of engaging with society.
 We are building on a considerable track record, where public engagement has become ever more embedded in our core business.
-Moving forward, our Strategic Plan 2011-2015 reflects our ongoing commitment to support and empower our staff and students to help deliver a diverse, creative and accessible programme of activities with a measurable public impact.
+Our strategic plan reflects our ongoing commitment to support and empower our staff and students to help deliver a diverse, creative and accessible programme of activities with a measurable public impact.
 Partnership is central to our strategy and our active involvement with the work of the NCCPE extends back to its inception.
 We therefore endorse the principles of the Concordat for Engaging the Public with Research and fully support the NCCPE Manifesto."

-Professor Ian Diamond, Principal and Vice Chancellor, University of Aberdeen
+Professor George Boyne, Principal and Vice-Chancellor, University of Aberdeen

 Our approach to public engagement